 Farah Yusuf is the CEAD’s Outreach Coordinator, Career Development

 In her role at the CEAD, Farah coordinates and implements a dynamic suite of programs and services designed to prepare OCAD U students and recent graduates with the professional skills critical to success in the art and design fields.
 She also develops and maintains ongoing relationships with employers, community agencies and other partners to facilitate recruitment and develop opportunities based on the reciprocal needs of these partners and OCAD U students and alumni.

 Farah brings to the CEAD her knowledge of the cultural sector and professional experience in the computer graphics industry.
 She continues to practice as an independent curator, producing exhibitions for the Textile Museum of Canada, Trinity Square Video, and InterAccess.
 She has 20 years of experience working as Compositor and 3D Artist in children’s educational TV, motion graphics and interactive/immersive experience design.

 Shellie Zhang is the CEAD’s Community Animator.

-Shellie is a multidisciplinary artist interested in how integration, diversity and assimilation is implemented and negotiated, how this relates to lived experiences, and how culture is learned and relearned.
-She brings to the CEAD a specialization in communications and project management and has previously held roles with the Faculty of Animation, Arts and Design at Sheridan College and the Art Gallery of Mississauga.
 Shellie is invested in supporting emerging voices in creating institutional change and memory.
 She currently serves on the board and several committees at Gallery 44: Centre for Contemporary Photography.
-Recent artistic projects include a residency at the Art Gallery of Ontario and the Creative Time Summit.
+Recent artistic projects include a residency at the AKA Artist-Run in Saskatoon and a commissioned project for the AGO.
 Shellie’s work has been shown internationally in North America, Europe and Asia.